jordnkr/collapsible/README.md

 * `animate` - `true` if the menu should have opening and closing animations. `false` if there shouldn't be animation, and instead the panels open and close immediately.

 ## No Script
-To avoid some potential issues in browsers that do not have JavaScript enabled, adding the follow to your code will allow it to fail more gracefully.
+To avoid some potential issues in browsers that do not have JavaScript enabled, adding the follow to your code will allow it to fail more gracefully (the dropdowns will default to being open).
 ```js
 <noscript>
 	<style>